srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fix light glows not rendering when ambient light is max (#848)
 - Fix image glitches after loading a save game (#856)
+- `CollisionSensorComponent` does not lose collided entities list on serialization (#858)

 ### 🧽 Cleanup & refactoring